Tuesday, August 07, 2018

 My art has been appearing in print for over 50 years.
 My first caricature (of Hubert Humphrey) was published in 1965.
 And, I began inflicting my writing on the public in the 1970s.
 In all that time, most of the people who have bothered to speak to me about my work have been complimentary, or at least they seemed to mean well enough.

-Well, I was watching a movie with my then-girlfriend, Gayle, so I didn’t want to have a long conversation.
+Well, I was watching a movie with my then-girlfriend, Gayle.
+So I didn’t really want to have a long conversation.
 It was late and the more this character talked, the less comfortable I felt about hearing him out.
 He kept saying he had a story he had to tell me.
 It was about a scandal he thought I should write about ... and I was such a good writer and so forth.

-My friend said that according to the story in the newspaper, my Saturday night caller had apparently bought into one of those Biblical axioms.
+The happy hour friend said that according to the story in the newspaper, my Saturday night caller had apparently bought into one of those perplexing Biblical sayings.
 It was something like -- if thy right arm offends thee, cut it off.

 It was hardly the first time I’d been approached by a creepy reader, but this one -- he sawed his damn arm off! -- was especially disturbing.